-This gave me the idea of putting together an itinerary for a one week UK road trip.
-The idea of this itinerary is to take in some of the essential highlights of the UK, but also throw in a few curveballs – spectacular places that you would find hard to visit without your own wheels.
-This is in addition to my already very popular two week UK itinerary post, which covers more of the “essentials”.
+The idea of this 1 week UK itinerary is to take in some of the essential highlights of the UK, but also throw in a few curveballs – spectacular places that you would find hard to visit without your own wheels.

 Without further ado, here’s my guide for an awesome: